david-focused/observability-example/README.md

-This repo sets up a few services in a microservices architeture and uses OpenTelemetry to instrument them, providing traces that can then be visualized in Jaeger.
+This repo sets up a few services in a microservices architecture and uses OpenTelemetry to instrument them, providing traces that can then be visualized in Jaeger.

 ## Architecture